Greg Marsh Enterprises

 If done carefully, the carbs are 100% mechanically synced and the cables are properly adjusted.

-Adjust the air screws to 1-1/2 out.
+Adjust the air screws to 1-1/2 turns out from seated.
 Start the bike and once warmed set the idle to around 1100 making sure to turn the throttle stops exactly the same amount.
 Blip the throttle.
 If it stumbles, turn the air screws in slightly.
-Keep doing this until it's doesn't stumble, or you are less than 1-1/4 out.
+Keep doing this until it doesn't stumble, or you are less than 1-1/4 out.
 If you are less than 1-1/4 out, you probably have some other problem like and air leak or worn slides.

 8116 Arlington Blvd. #171, Falls Church, VA 22042, (703) 200-4025